ryanmasondavies/Transcript/README.md

     	Unknown.m:0: failed to find eggs
     SomeTests ended.

-If you're using a different testing tool, Transcript will work with no additional effort, provided that each test provides a useful name:
+If you're using a different testing tool that builds on SenTestingKit, Transcript will work with no additional effort:

     TSCObserverSpecification started.
         should override the default SenTestObserver class in NSUserDefaults in +load